17 (Last Minute) Things to Avoid – to Ensure a Smooth Concert!

 11) Assuming our audiences have the tools to understand and appreciate our program

 It is our job to set our audience members up to be able to appreciate our concert.
-Details about the piece can be listed in a program, but setting up a potentially comical piece, preparing a piece that’s a musical “stretch” for the ensemble, or diffusing the potential religious perception of a piece by explaining its rationale within the program, are all examples of times when speaking could be important.
+We can list details about the piece in our program, but setting up a potentially comical piece, preparing a piece that’s a musical “stretch” for the ensemble, or diffusing the potential religious perception of a piece by explaining its rationale within the program, are all examples of times when speaking could be important.

 10) Assuming our choir knows how to acknowledge the audience after each song